steveafrost/ruby-self-readme-v-000/README.md

 Great, Fido now knows the name of his owner.
 Let's think about the situation in which `fido` gets a new owner.
 This would occur at the moment in which `fido` is adopted.

-To represent this with code, we could write an `#adopt` method like this:
+To represent this with code, we could write an `#adopted` method like this:

 ```ruby
 def adopted(dog, owner_name)